MarginaliaSearch/www.marginalia.nu/content/marginalia-search/_index.md

 **This information is outdated**

+If you are looking for the search engine itself, visit [https://marginalia-search.com](https://marginalia-search.com).

-The marginalia search project info now lives on [about.marginalia-search.com](https://about.marginalia-search.com/).
+The marginalia search project information page now lives over at [about.marginalia-search.com](https://about.marginalia-search.com/).
 </div>

 Information relating to the Marginalia Search project.